 Why You Should Perform Statistical Hypothesis Testing

-There are tremendous benefits that you gain by working with a random sample drawn from a population.
-In most cases, it is simply not possible to observe the entire population to understand its properties.
+You gain tremendous benefits by working with a random sample drawn from a population.
+In most cases, it is simply impossible to observe the entire population to understand its properties.
 The only alternative is to collect a random sample and then use statistics to analyze it.

 While samples are much more practical and less expensive to work with, there are tradeoffs.
 When you estimate the properties of a population from a sample, the sample statistics are unlikely to equal the actual population value exactly.
 For instance, your sample mean is unlikely to equal the population mean.
 The difference between the sample statistic and the population value is the sample error.